dillon-bostwick/async-recursive/README.md

 | parallel	  | Boolean | true     |

 If parallel is off, the work will be done serially - the next worker won't start until the previous finished.
-The walk is performed as a depth-first pre-order traversal and the order serialization will accord.
+This walk is performed as a depth-first pre-order traversal and the order serialization will accord.

 A branch is an Object or Array and a leaf is everything else (in other words if you're parsing